Rigbir/Assembly_Library/README.md

 # 🏛️ Assembly Library for x86 (i8086)

+⚖️  This project is licensed under the [Apache License 2.0](LICENSE).

 **Assembly Library for x86** — It is a macro library for the i8086 assembler, designed for user-friendly operation.
 It simplifies the development of assembly language programs by providing ready-made solutions for basic operations.

 ## 🚀 Features